NVIDIA/warp/docs/modules/interoperability.rst

 This approach allows for efficient parallel processing of large arrays, as each device works on a portion of the data simultaneously.

-To run this program on multiple GPUs, you can use `mpirun` with the following command:
+To run this program on multiple GPUs, you must have OpenMPI installed.
+You can consult the `OpenMPI installation guide <https://docs.open-mpi.org/en/v5.0.x/installing-open-mpi/quickstart.html>`_ for instructions on how to install it.
+Once OpenMPI is installed, you can use `mpirun` with the following command:

 .. code-block:: bash